Brian Cant: Theatre

 Cant's theatre credits include Still Playing Away, The Railway Children, An Ideal Husband, Habeas Corpus, Gaslight, Side by Side by Sondheim, The Canterbury Tales, Oh, Coward!, There's No Place Like a Home and many more, as well as pantomimes.

 Personal life

 Cant lived in Chalfont St Giles, Buckinghamshire.
 He was married twice and had five children.
 He had two sons from his first marriage to Mary Gibson, including the actor Richard Cant.
 In 1984, he married writer and director Cherry Britton, daughter of Tony Britton and sister of TV presenter Fern Britton and actor Jasper Britton.
 They had three children.

+Death

 Cant was diagnosed with Parkinson's disease in 1999, as he disclosed in an interview with BBC Breakfast which was shown on 24 November 2010.
-He died on 19 June 2017, at the age of 83, at Denville Hall, in Northwood, London, a retirement home favoured by some in the entertainment industry.
+He died on 19 June 2017, at the age of 83, at Denville Hall, in Northwood, London, a retirement home for people who worked in the entertainment industry.